DM-power: an algorithm for high precision dispersion measure with application to fast radio bursts: Introduction

 \citet{2019ascl.soft10004S} created the DM-phase\footnote{\url{https://github.com/danielemichilli/DM_phase}} algorithm to precisely measure the DM of FRBs with complex structure.
 The DM-phase algorithm works by maximizing the structure of the waterfall by taking the time derivative of the frequency integrated pulse profile at different DMs.

-On the other hand, \citet{2020MNRAS.499L..16M, 2022MNRAS.509.2209M} measured the DM and the uncertainty in the power spectrum by fitting a Gaussian profile to the noise-free profile at the highest Doppler frequency in the power spectrum (i.e. the highest noise-free profile), where the Doppler frequency is defined as the Fourier transform on time.
+On the other hand, \citet{2020MNRAS.499L..16M, 2022MNRAS.509.2209M} measured the DM and the uncertainty in the power spectrum by fitting a Gaussian profile to the noise-free profile at the highest Doppler frequency in the power spectrum (i.e. the highest noise-free profile), where the Doppler frequency is defined as the Fourier transform of time.
 The peak value and the full width at half maximum (FWHM) represents to the optimized DM and the DM uncertainty, respectively.
 However, the highest noise-free frequency mode is hard to be determined for fainter bursts, and the uncertainty given by the FWHM is overestimated.

-In this paper, we present a new algorithm (hereafter: DM-power\footnote{\url{https://github.com/hsiuhsil/DM-power}}) that yields very precise DM measurements with uncertainties down to $\delta {\rm DM} \sim 0.01~{\rm pc~cm}^{-3}$ for the sources considered in the paper, which is up to 10 times more precise than other methods.
-However, the ultimate limit to the precision will depend on the burst morphology, the S/N, the timing resolution, and other effects that we will discuss in the paper.
+In this paper, we present a new algorithm (hereafter: DM-power\footnote{\url{https://github.com/hsiuhsil/DM-power}}) that yields very precise DM measurements with uncertainties as little as $\delta {\rm DM} \sim 0.001~{\rm pc~cm}^{-3}$ for the simulated Gaussian pulse profiles mentioned in the paper, which is up to 10 times more precise than other methods.
+However, the ultimate limit to the precision for the sources considered in the paper will depend on the burst morphology, the S/N, the timing resolution, and other effects that we will discuss in the paper.
 Our algorithm is similar to previous microstructure-optimized algorithms such as DM-phase, but with several important differences.
-First, instead of averaging over the Fourier frequencies in the power spectrum and measuring the DM in the averaged profile, we optimize the structure in each of the Fourier frequencies, which is less sensitive to the time gridding and therefore the measurement is more robust.
+First, instead of averaging over all of the Fourier frequencies in the power spectrum and measuring the DM in the averaged profile, we optimize the sub-structure in each of the rebinned Fourier frequencies, which is less sensitive to the time gridding and therefore the measurement is more robust.
 Second, as we do not know the probability distribution function (PDF) of the power spectrum in the Fourier frequencies and the DM steps, we apply a non-parametric method, the bootstrap test, to determine the DM and its uncertainty.
-We have validated the algorithm with single pulses from PSR B0329+54 find that the DM measurement is more sensitive to a burst with more complex morphology, which is consistent with optimizing the structure in each of the Fourier frequencies.
+We have validated the algorithm with the simulated Gaussian pulse profiles, and we apply the algorithm to single pulses from PSR B0329+54 find that the DM measurement is more sensitive to a burst with more complex morphology, which is consistent with optimizing the structure in each of the Fourier frequencies.